An Online Framework for Ephemeral Edge Computing in the Internet of Things: Simulation Results and Analysis

 \section{Simulation Results and Analysis}

 For our simulations, we use a MATLAB simulator in which we consider that the source edge node initially forms a network with $J=10$ neighboring edge nodes uniformly distributed within a circular area of radius between $10~\text{m}$ and $100~\text{m}$.
 For instance, this can be seen as a generalized scenario in which an edge-enabled UAV (or vehicle) forms an edge network with $J$ neighboring nodes in a smart factory (or on a road environment).
 The task size follows a uniform distribution between 50 and 100~Mbits, and the number of tasks is $I=10$.
 The power spectral density of the noise is -174~dBm/Hz, the carrier frequency is $2.1$~GHz, and $P_{t}=20$~dBm.
-The computational speed of each neighboring edge node is randomly determined from a uniform distribution between $1\times10^8$ and $5\times10^8$~bits/sec.
+The computational speed of each neighboring edge node is randomly determined from a uniform distribution between $1\times10^8$ and $5\times10^8$~bits/sec and we assume $r_j = B \log_2 \left(1+\frac{g_j P_{t}}{\sigma^2}\right)$.
 The offline optimal solution is calculated by using a mixed-integer linear programming (MILP) solver with the assumption that the size $d_i$ of task $i$, $\forall i\in\cI,$ is completely known.
-All statistical results are averaged over a large number of independent simulation runs.
+All simulations are statistically averaged over 5000 independent runs.

 Fig.~\ref{fig_beta} first shows the empirical ratio between the offline optimal and online solutions, $\textrm{D}_{\textrm{IP,OPT}}/\textrm{D}_{\textrm{IP}}$ for the different values of $\min_i \beta_{ij}$ when $t_{\textrm{tot}}=1$, $\alpha =1$, and $f_j \in[7\times10^7, 10\times10^7]$.
 The numerical results in Fig.~\ref{fig_beta} confirm that the ratio $\textrm{D}_{\textrm{IP,OPT}}/\textrm{D}_{\textrm{IP}}$ decreases as $\min_i \beta_{ij}$ increases as shown in Theorem~1.
 For example, the empirical competitive ratio can be reduced up to $19.2$\% if the smallest $\beta_{ij}$ increases from 0.58 to 0.85.
 Also, in Fig.~\ref{fig_beta}, the cases in which the ratio is one correspond to scenarios in which the proposed algorithm finds the optimal solution.
 For instance, when $\min_i \beta_{ij}$ is greater than $0.79$, Fig.~\ref{fig_beta} shows that the empirical ratio becomes one since $\textrm{D}_{\textrm{IP,OPT}}=\textrm{D}_{\textrm{IP}}$.